+The Ojibwe called Lake Superior gitche gumee, “the great sea.”
 Lake Superior lies directly north of Michigan’s Upper Peninsula; it’s the largest of the Great Lakes, with a surface area of 31,700 square miles.
 That also makes it the largest freshwater lake on the planet.
 The lake is 160 miles wide and about 350 miles long.
+That makes the area perfect for water sports like fishing, kayaking, swimming, and — although a bit cold — surfing.

-With the entire population of Michigan’s Upper Peninsula at just over 314,000, the number of towns along Michigan’s Lake Superior coastline is relatively small.
-Starting from east to west, here are some of the places you should plan to explore.
+With the entire population of Michigan’s Upper Peninsula at just over 314,000, the towns along Lake Superior’s coastline are relatively small, quaint, and uncrowded even during the summer.
+Starting from east to west, here are some of the towns you should plan to explore.

 Paradise sits on Whitefish Bay, 11 miles south of Whitefish Point.
 The hallmark of Michigan’s Upper Peninsula is wildlife and waterfalls, and Tahquamenon Falls State Park features both.
-Tahquamenon Falls offers both Upper and Lower Falls, and the Upper Falls features a drop of almost 50 feet and a width of more than 200 feet.
+Tahquamenon Falls offers both Upper and Lower Falls, and the Upper Falls has a drop of almost 50 feet and a width of more than 200 feet.
 It’s one of the most significant falls east of the Mississippi.
 The Lower Falls are a string of five lesser waterfalls that cascade around an island.
 The Lower Falls are not as massive as the Upper Falls, but they are stunning.
-The water takes on colors that are a cross between copper and rootbeer, and the foam adds to the rootbeer feel.
+The water takes on colors that are a cross between copper and root beer, and the foam adds to the root beer feel.

 When visiting the falls, don’t rely on your GPS.
 Maps are a must.
 The first view of the Lower Falls is 100 yards from the parking lot.
 To reach the next viewing platform, it’s a 10-minute walk.
 You’ll want to drive to the Upper Falls from the Lower Falls.
 For people who use wheelchairs, Tahquamenon’s track chair assists where standard wheelchairs may not work.
-You can reserve the chair ahead of time, and they are available on a first-come, first-serve basis.
+You can reserve the chair by email, phone, or Facebook Messenger beforehand.

 Pro Tip: Be sure to remember insect repellent when visiting Tahquamenon Falls.